h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![embeddings-transformer-a](assets/embeddings-transformer-a.png)

-While our experiment runs in the background, let's discuss the two current approaches to modeling images.
+While our experiment runs in the background, let's discuss transfer learning from pre-trained models.

-## Task 2: Transfer learning from pre-trained models
+## Task 2: Concepts: Transfer learning from pre-trained models

 In image classification, the goal is to classify an image based on a set of possible categories.
 In general, classifying images is a bit hard, but such a difficulty can find ease in **transfer learning**.